Shelby County reports major spike in COVID-19 cases

 “That’s a lot of cases.. that’s a lot of people who are sick in the community.. there are probably very few people in the community who are positive of at least having symptoms,” she said.

+Shelby County’s COVID testing sites have been experiencing extremely high volume and availability for at-home testing kits are limited.
 As wait times for testing for some surpass hours, even with sites re-opening Tuesday, Taylor said the county is working to meet the growing demand.

 “We are looking at plans to ramp up testing capacity even more with a potential couple more sites,” she said.